LindemannRock/craft-translation-manager/README.md

 - No centralized interface to manage all site translations
 - Difficult to track what needs translation vs what's already translated

-**The Formie Problem**: Our first major integration tackled [Formie](https://verbb.io/craft-plugins/formie/features) forms, which had even more complex translation challenges:
+**The Formie Problem**: Our first major integration tackled [Formie](https://verbb.io/craft-plugins/formie/features) forms, which had complex translation management challenges:
 - Duplicating entire forms for each language (maintenance nightmare)
-- No way to translate field labels, placeholders, dropdown options, error messages
+- Manual translation files (formie.php) for each language - difficult to track and manage
-- Form translations scattered across multiple files and locations
+- No centralized workflow for managing all field properties and content
-- No efficient workflow for translating all field properties
+- Keeping translations in sync when forms change

 **Our Solution**: Translation Manager provides a unified Control Panel interface to manage both site translations (through custom categories) and all Formie form elements.
 Changes are instantly available without touching code files or redeploying.